mk-fg/notification-thing/README.md

 ##### Filtering

-File ~/.notification_filter (configurable via --filter-file option) can be used to control filtering mechanism at runtime.
+File ~/.notification_filter (configurable via "--filter-file" option) can be used to control filtering mechanism at runtime and play sounds where necessary.

 It's the simple scheme script, see [scheme submodule](https://github.com/mk-fg/notification-thing/blob/master/notification_thing/scheme.py)